 Regional and partisan divisions were evident in the vote distribution.
 Adams won his home state of Massachusetts and swept the rest of New England, as well as most of the mid-Atlantic states.
 But Washington's tremendous popularity was not transferable to Adams across the country, as the Vice President lost the South.
 Adams lost all of the electoral votes of Virginia, North Carolina, Kentucky, and Georgia.
 Washington was especially beloved in his native region and Southerners took special pride in his presidency.
 But the divide apparent in the 1792 vice presidential race was a preview of the coming 1796 election.

-On March 4, 1793 in Philadelphia, Washington, as required by Article II of the Constitution, took the presidential oath of office for the second time.
+Congress did not officially count the Electoral College until February 13, 1793.
+Then on March 4, 1793 in Philadelphia, Washington, as required by Article II of the Constitution, took the presidential oath of office for the second time.
 Commenting on his re-election, Washington proclaimed, "I am again called upon by the voice of my country to execute the functions of its chief magistrate."

 D. Jason Berggren

 Boller, Paul, Jr. Presidential Campaigns.
 New York: Oxford University Press, 1996.